-This model was run with isothermal equations of state with a sound speed set to $c_{s} = 10$\,km\,s$^{-1}$, and without including gas self-gravity.
+The model was run with isothermal equations of state with a sound speed set to $c_{s} = 10$\,km\,s$^{-1}$, and without including gas self-gravity.
 The gas resolution within our simulation adheres to a refinement criterion based on the mass and volume of gas cells, targeting a gas mass of $1000$\,M${\odot}$ per cell.
-The model has a minimum and maximum cell volumes of $27$\,pc$^{3}$ (a cube of $3$\,pc per side) and $1.25 \times 10^{8}$\,pc$^{3}$ (a cube of $500$\,pc per side), respectively.
-The stellar particles have a mass resolution of $8000$\,M$_{\odot}$ and a softening length of $50$\,pc; while the dark matter particles have a mass of $9 \times 10^{5}$\,M$_{\odot}$ and a softening length of $300$\,pc.
-The simulation was conducted within a cube volume of $100$\,kpc on each side, employing periodic boundary conditions\footnote{ This box is only required for the hydrodynamical part of the code, i.e. the gas cells.
+The model has minimum and maximum cell volumes of $27$\,pc$^{3}$ (equivalent to a cube of $3$\,pc side) and $1.25 \times 10^{8}$\,pc$^{3}$ (equivalent to a cube of $500$\,pc side), respectively.
+The stellar particles have a mass resolution of $8000$\,M$_{\odot}$ and a softening length of $50$\,pc, while the dark matter particles have a mass of $9 \times 10^{5}$\,M$_{\odot}$ and a softening length of $300$\,pc.
+The simulation was conducted within a cubic box of $100$\,kpc on each side, employing periodic boundary conditions\footnote{ This box is only required for the hydrodynamical part of the code, i.e. the gas cells.
 All other particles (stars and dark matter halo) are effectively free to take up any position without any bounds.
 In practice, this means the dark matter halo extends well beyond the 100\,kpc box.}.
-The gas within the galactic disc is mostly distributed with the central $\sim$30\,kpc of the box, thus far enough from the box boundaries such that this boundary condition has no impact on the evolution of the system.
+The gas within the galactic disc is mostly distributed within the central $\sim$30\,kpc of the box, thus far enough from the box boundaries such that this boundary condition has no impact on the evolution of the system.